revsys/django-test-plus/README.md

 ```

 This is sufficient to get things rolling, but you are encouraged to
-create *your own* sub-class on a per project basis.
-This will allow you to add your own project specific helper methods.
+create *your own* sub-classes for your projects.
+This will allow you
+to add your own project-specific helper methods.

 For example, if you have a django project named 'myproject', you might
 create the following in `myproject/test.py`: